Towing Carrier Nonconsensual Tows

 - Upon request, provide an itemized bill showing each charge and the rate for each fee that the person has incurred;

-- Give a written notice of the ability to make a complaint to the PUC;
+- Give written notice of the ability to make a complaint to the PUC;

-- To perform a nonconsensual tow, other than for an abandoned motor vehicle, from private property normally used for parking, the property owner must have provided adequate signs communicating the parking regulations that subject a vehicle to being towed; and
+- For a carrier to perform a nonconsensual tow, other than for an abandoned motor vehicle, from private property normally used for parking, the property owner or carrier must have provided adequate signs communicating the parking regulations that subject a vehicle to being towed; and

 - Unless ordered by a peace officer, not tow a vehicle from private property because the rear license plate shows the vehicle registration is expired.